 With a total area of approximately 7 km, it’s not difficult to find a quieter spot next to the lagoon if you move away from the area near the sea.

-Either way, I promise to return to Foz do Arelho for a deeper and more peaceful visit to the village.
+Either way, I promise to return and see in detail what to visit in Foz do Arelho in a longer and quieter visit to the town.

 Visiting Nazaré and its beaches in-depth and discovering a São Martinho do Porto that I didn’t know were the ex-libris of this trip.